Ouray City Hall and Walsh Library

 The Ouray City Hall and Walsh Library are a pair of buildings in downtown Ouray, Colorado, United States.
 Located on 6th Avenue between 3rd and 4th Streets, they are together listed on the National Register of Historic Places.

 History

-Constructed in 1900, the city hall was built as a miniature replica of Independence Hall in Philadelphia, Pennsylvania.
+Constructed in 1900, the city hall was built as a miniature replica of Independence Hall in Philadelphia.
 Thomas Walsh, founder of the Camp Bird Mine, donated a library which occupied the second floor.
 The structure burned down in January 1950.
 It was listed on the Register in 1975.
 A restoration effort in 1976 as part of the city of Ouray Centennial failed, but another restoration effort led by then-mayor Bill Fries (C.W.
 McCall) succeeded in restoring the historic facade in 1988.